There are many ways to start a bonsai. Growing bonsai in the ground is just one of them, and in some ways, one of the best.

-Elms and several types of juniper, including shimpaku, were very successful.
+Elms and several types of juniper, including shimpaku, were also very successful.

 As the trunk aged, curves developed, the ties were loosened and re-wrapped.
 Glenn continued training the tree, carved out the jin and shari (dead wood) and treated it with lime sulfur.

-There are also many advantages of starting bonsai this way in other tropical climates.
+There are also many advantages of starting bonsai this way in other than tropical climates.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.